 By participating in moderator training for Lean In, you get the rare opportunity to receive feedback and training on your leadership skills.
 And, once you’re done with training, the experience of leading a circle is rewarding and fulfilling.

-Applications for Spring 2018 Moderator training has closed, but keep an eye out for Fall 2018 applications.
+Applications for Fall 2018 Moderator training has closed, but keep an eye out for Spring 2019 applications.
 We usually select 4-8 moderators in training, and you can increase your chances of being selected by joining a Circle this Spring.